weaviate/weaviate-io/developers/weaviate/tutorials/query.md

 Here, we are using a `nearText` parameter.
 What we are doing is to provide Weaviate with a query `concept` of `famous scientist`.
 Weaviate then converts this into a vector through the inference API (OpenAI in this particular example) and uses that vector as the basis for a vector search.

+Also note here that we pass the API key in the header.
+This is required as the inference API is used to vectorize the input query.

 Additionally, we use the `limit` argument to only fetch a maximum of two (2) objects.

 If you run this query, you should see the entries on *"Albert Einstein"* and *"hot air balloons"* returned by Weaviate.